scalar-labs/scalar-terraform/examples/azure/README.md

 }
 ```

-You can also turn off the use of Cassy by setting its `resource_count` to zero.
+If you don't need Cassy, you can disable it by setting its `resource_count` to zero.

 ```
 cassy = {